Delladi/CV/README.md

 ## Della Izadi
+Full Stack Development Student

 I am a Highly motivated student at the Makers Academy.
 I'm hoping to start a new career in the Tech industury.

+I initially taught myself how to code and applied for Makers Scholarship.
+After 3 month of learning, I passed the technical requirements with a score of 97 percent.
+10 percent of candidates are selected for the bootcamp, and a fraction of those gain a scholarship for free study.
+I am honoured to be one and currently enjoying the never ending journey of learning as part of Makers Academy Dev bootcamp.

 ## Projects